A Complete Guide to Semantic Logger for Ruby on Rails

 This makes it easy to adjust logging levels in different environments (such as

-in development, warn
+debug in development, warn in production).

 Suppressing logs with silence

-method allows you to increase the log level for a block of code
+The silence method allows you to increase the log level for a block of code

 temporarily.
-By default, it suppresses all logs below error
+By default, it suppresses all logs below error:

-and restores it after the
+Internally, silence raises default_level to error and restores it after the

 block.